Skip to content

 Installing third-party apps on your Shopify stores, such as marketing analytics and customer service tools, can bring direct and measurable benefits, but it is not without risks.

-Because you are the data controller under the GDPR, it's your responsibility to make sure third-party apps only collect data that they truly need.
-They only use the personal data of your customers for legitimate business purposes.
+Because you are the data controller under the GDPR, it's your responsibility to make sure third-party apps only collect data that they truly need and are only using that information for legitimate business purposes.

-When you install an app, you should begin by reviewing the app's privacy policy, terms of service and developer website.
-Keep in mind that you, the Shopify store owner, have the power to choose which apps you feel most trustworthy, and with over 6000 apps in the app store, you have endless options.
+When you install an app, you should begin by reviewing the app's privacy policy, terms of service, and developer website.
+Keep in mind that you, the Shopify store owner, have the power to choose which apps you feel most trustworthy, and as such, the responsibility for proper data usage and protection ultimately lies with you.

 Nicola Scoon